 As a result, prescription drug companies have sought their own way to target the treatment of obesity.
 When it comes to prescription drug interventions, however, many weight loss medications have led to their fair share of controversy over the years.

 While semaglutide, the active compound found in many of these drugs, is shown to be effective for short-term weight loss, Ozempic is not currently authorized for use as a weight loss aid.
-Wegovy, on the other hand, is approved by the FDA for use in weight loss.
+Wegovy, on the other hand, is approved by the FDA for weight loss.

-While this research suggests that drugs like Ozempic and Wegovy do appear to be effective when it comes to shedding a few extra pounds in the short-term, what effect can they have over a longer period of time?
-Let’s discuss some of the potential safety concerns of these drugs.
+While this research suggests that drugs like Ozempic and Wegovy do appear to be effective when it comes to shedding a few extra pounds in the short term, what effect can they have over a longer period of time?
+Let's discuss some of the potential safety concerns of these drugs.

 Are Ozempic and Wegovy Safe for Weight Loss?